John Hay had just graduated from Brown University when he met Abraham Lincoln.

 Hay and TR: The Lincoln Ring

-Four years later, TR was named as McKinley’s running mate in 1900, but McKinley was assassinated six months later, and Roosevelt was now President.
+Four years later, TR was McKinley’s running mate in 1900, but McKinley was assassinated six months later, and Roosevelt was now President.

 In 1905, when TR was inaugurated to a term of his own, Hay’s health was failing rapidly.
 But he made an extraordinary offer: Would TR like to wear the Lincoln Ring at his inaugural?
 The President was dee-lighted to accept and wore the treasured ring.